 Are there any after school clubs?
-Yes, at the moment we have Sports Club on a Monday, Dance Club on a Tuesday, Yoga and Football on a Wednesday and Zumba on a Thursday.

-All after school clubs run from 3.15-4.30pm and are currently free of charge.
+Yes, at the moment we have Sports Club on a Monday, Dance Club on a Tuesday, Football on a Wednesday and Zumba on a Thursday.
+All after school clubs run from 3.15-4.30pm and cost £2.00 per session.

-Our Breakfast club runs every morning between 8.00-8.45am.
+Our Breakfast club runs every morning between 8.00-8.45am for children ages 3 years and up.
 Please ask Mrs Clark in the office for more information.
 Consent letters for clubs will be sent out via Google Forms during the first week of term.